 Information for parents and carers of children due to transfer to secondary school in September 2018

-From 1 November you will not be able to apply online.
+Applications cannot be submitted online.
 You will need to complete a paper application form (pdf format, 122Kb) and return it to the School Admissions Team.

 Details for every state funded Oxfordshire school can be found on our list of schools page.

 On this page you can find each school’s location, contact details, catchment area (where it has one), admissions rules and five-year history of allocation data.

 September 2018 – start of the school year

 Further information about the secondary school application process and general information about Oxfordshire secondary schools can be found in our secondary school guide, Moving On (pdf format, 1.2Mb)

 Secondary school children are eligible for free home to school transport where they attend their nearest available school, if that school is over three miles from their home address.
 However, transport can also be provided where the distance to the nearest available school is less than three miles and the route is currently listed as dangerous by the council.
 Please see the Travelling to school page for further details.

 To find out where your nearest school is, please contact us

 Please note that where a new school is built, this can affect a child’s eligibility to school transport.